lbnl-cybersecurity/secpriv-hugo-source/content/project/ceser-shielders.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["differential privacy","power grid","machine learning","cyber-physical systems","data privacy"]
+tags = ["differential privacy","power grid","machine learning","cyber-physical systems","data privacy","AI"]

 # Project summary to display on homepage.
 summary = "This project aims to develop, apply, and test a technique for enabling collective defense of distribution grids with significant penetration of distributed energy resources (DER) and responsive loads, by leveraging a privacy-preserving method of data sharing without exposing raw data that might contain personally identifiable information (PII) or that might otherwise be considered national security information that could be leveraged by adversaries to more effectively compromise and potentially destabilize portions of the electric grid.
 It is funded by DOE CESER's RMT program and is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."